Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it returns the investment portfolio for a connection, listing specific asset types (FIIs, stocks, ETFs, etc.), and details the fields included.
-This clearly distinguishes it from sibling tools like openfinance_list_investment_transactions, which focus on transactions rather than holdings.
+The description clearly states it returns investment portfolio for a connection, listing specific asset types (FIIs, stocks, ETFs, fixed income, mutual funds, retirement, COE).
+It distinguishes this tool from siblings like openfinance_list_accounts by focusing solely on investments.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.